Straight to the Point

 For all the attention cooks give to their knives, it's a good idea to spend just a little time thinking about what kind of surface those knives are being used on.
 Cutting board options abound, including many different types of wood, composite materials, plastics, and (*shudder*) glass.
 For this review, we've examined plastic cutting boards to find our favorites—the most durable and gentlest on your knives.
-We're currently working on a wood cutting board review, so stay tuned for that in the coming months.
 Read on for our top picks, testing methodology, results, and a (brief) discussion of wood versus plastic cutting boards.

 The Winners, at a Glance

 The Best Plastic Cutting Board

 As basic plastic cutting boards go, OXO's are hard to beat.
 They're incredibly durable, yet still kind to a knife blade, leaving it sharp even after heavy use.
 Thin enough to store easily but thick and sturdy enough not to bend and warp, OXO's boards kept their shape after multiple high-heat spins through a dishwasher.
 They also come in a range of nice sizes, with the small and medium boards sold as a pair (linked above), while OXO's large "Cutting and Carving" board is offered separately.

 The Best High-End Plastic Cutting Board